 Hi, I am Mikayla and I am currently training level 9 for the 2018 season.
 I train 22 hours a week at Central Coast Gymnastics in San Luis Obispo with my coaches Valentino Mutafov and Sunny Hulse.
 In level 8, I only scored below a 37 AA once, my highest AA score for the season was a 37.600. in 2016, I dislocated my knee and it set me back a few months as I missed all of summer up training!
 It was hard to get my strength and skills back up, but I persevered and worked through it.
 In level 7, I was the floor state champion for NorCal.
 My favorite events are, bars & beam!
 My teammates are the best and we love to cheer each other on.
 Most of us have been competing together since we were 7, so we are more like a family!
 My twin sister, Malia, is also a gymnast with me!
 You can follow me on Instagram at: gymnast.mikayla.2022

-During the National TOPs Testing at Olympic Training center she got invited to Developmental Invite Camp.
+During the 2015 National TOPs Testing (where she made TOPS A Team) she got invited to Developmental Invite Camp.

 That year she also competed level 4 in spring and level 5 in fall.